rust-kr/cproc/README.md

 ## Requirements

-The compiler itself is written in standard C11 and can be built with any conforming C11 compiler.
+The compiler itself is written in standard C11 and can be built with any conforming C11 compiler. and Rust compiler (which is cargo and rustc)

-The POSIX driver depends on POSIX.1-2008 interfaces, and the `Makefile` requires a POSIX-compatible make(1).

-At runtime, you will need QBE, an assembler, and a linker for the target system.
-Currently, my personal [QBE branch] is recommended, since it may address some issues that have not yet made it upstream.
-Since the preprocessor is not yet implemented, an external one is currently required as well.

 ## Supported targets